Kameelah Janan Rasheed: Selected exhibitions

 Rasheed's work, Tell Your Struggle with Triumphant Humor, 2014 is included in the Exhibition For Freedoms, conceived as an artist-run super PAC, which is inspired by inspired by a speech by Franklin Roosevelt's 1941 Four Freedoms speech.

 For Whisper or Shout: Artists in the Social Sphere, at BRIC House in Brooklyn in 2016, Rasheed showed a reconstruction of a childhood living room as part of the ongoing project her ongoing project No Instructions for Assembly.

+She was featured in Art21's New York Closeup series in 2021, short-form online interviews that often revisited artists on multiple occasions.

+Rasheed screened two videos on the Highline in 2026, Keeping Count, annotated (2021–23) and disorganize the spirit, i (2025).